A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 - Don’t over-lube.
 Too much grease can create sluggish return and a “wet” feel.

-If you only have time for one thing, tune the spacebar stabilizer until it’s clean.
-It’s the keynote speaker of your keyboard.
+If you only have time for one thing, tune the spacebar.

 Controlling resonance: the part YouTube doesn’t warn you about

-My first “quiet build” still bothered people because the keyboard wasn’t loud—it was present.
-The desk was amplifying it.
+My first quiet build still bothered people because the desk amplified the sound.

 - The case cavity (hollow boards echo).